terra-money/docs/src/core/spec-market.md

----
-id: dev-spec-market
-title: Market
+# Market
----

 The Market module contains the logic for atomic swaps between Terra currencies (e.g. UST<>KRT), as well as between Terra and Luna (e.g. SDT<>Luna).

 The ability to guarantee an available, liquid market with fair exchange rates between different Terra denominations and between Terra and Luna is critical for user-adoption and price-stability.

 As mentioned in the protocol, the price stability of TerraSDR's peg to the SDR is achieved through Terra<>Luna arbitrage activity against the protocol's algorithmic market-maker which expands and contracts Terra supply to maintain the peg.

 ## Swap Fees

 Since Terra's price feed is derived from validator oracles, there is necessarily a delay between the on-chain reported price and the actual realtime price.

 This difference is on the order of about 1 minute (our oracle `VotePeriod` is 30 seconds), which is negligible for nearly all practical transactions.
 However an attacker could take advantage of this lag and extract value out of the network through a front-running attack.

 To defend against this, the Market module enforces the following swap fees

-- a __Tobin Tax__ (set at [0.25%](#tobintax)) for spot-converting Terra<>Terra swaps
+- a **Tobin Tax** (set at [0.25%](#tobintax)) for spot-converting Terra<>Terra swaps

       	To illustrate, assume that oracle reports that the Luna<>SDT exchange rate is 10, and for Luna<>KRT, 10,000.
 Sending in 1 SDT will get you 0.1 Luna, which is 1000 KRT.
 After applying the Tobin Tax, you'll end up with 997.5 KRT (0.25% of 1000 is 2.5), a better rate than any retail currency exchange and remittance[^1].

 [^1]: Though contrary to our initial policy for zero-fee swaps, we have decided to implement the Tobin tax as a necessity to prevent attackers from exploiting the exchange rate latency and profiting at the cost of ordinary users.
 The rationale behind setting a Tobin tax at this rate is described in depth in this [post](https://medium.com/terra-money/on-swap-fees-the-greedy-and-the-wise-b967f0c8914e).

-- a __minimum spread__ (set at [2%](#minspread)) for Terra<>Luna swaps
+- a **minimum spread** (set at [2%](#minspread)) for Terra<>Luna swaps

       	Using the same exchange rates above, swapping 1 SDT will return 980 KRT worth of Luna (2% of 1000 is 20, taken as the swap fee).
 In the other direction, 1 Luna would give you 9.8 SDT (2% of 10 = 0.2), or 9800 KRT (2% of 10,000 = 200).

 ## Constant Product Market-Maker